Created by John Broome (1913-99)

 In 2005 he appeared in the Day of Vengeance miniseries, one of several limited series leading up to DC Comics’ Infinite Crisis event.
 Along with several other magical beings of the DC Universe, Bobo joined — and became a major figure in — a hastily formed superhero group known as the Shadowpact, who in turn starred in their own on-going series.

-And if this isn’t enough, in an amusing 2007 one-off, Helmet of Fate: Detective Chimp, Bobo became, briefly, Dr. Fate himself, but couldn’t cope with the burden of being all-seeing, all-knowing and all-powerful and has since returned — so far — to being simply “a lowly chimpanzee with some jumped-up language skills.”
+And if this isn’t enough, in an amusing 2007 one-off, Helmet of Fate: Detective Chimp, Bobo became, briefly, Dr. Fate himself, but couldn’t cope with the burden of being all-seeing, all-knowing and all-powerful and has since returned–so far–to being simply “a lowly chimpanzee with some jumped-up language skills.”

-Bobo’s creator, John Broome, who also wrote under the pseudonyms John Osgood and Edgar Ray Merritt, was responsible for some of the most colourful creations of the “Silver Age” of comic books, including Green Lantern, Elongated Man, and most of The Flash’s Rogues Gallery, as well as much of the writing in The Justice Society of America.
-Interestingly enough, given the themes of education and learning that have woven their way through the series from the very beginning (after all, what were Y-Nad, K-Ram, Fred Thorpe and Sheriff Chase, really, but teachers?), perhaps it’s no surprise that when Broome retired in 1970, moved to Paris and later to Tokyo, and taught English himself.
+Bobo’s creator, John Broome, who also wrote under the pseudonyms John Osgood and Edgar Ray Merritt, was responsible for some of the most colourful creations of the “Silver Age” of comic books, including Green Lantern, Elongated Man, and most of The Flash‘s Rogues Gallery, as well as much of the writing in The Justice Society of America.
+Interestingly enough, given the themes of education and learning that have woven their way through the Bobo series from the very beginning (after all, what were Y-Nad, K-Ram, Fred Thorpe and Sheriff Chase, really, but teachers?), perhaps it’s no surprise that when Broome retired in 1970, he moved to Paris and later to Tokyo, and taught English himself.

 Oh, and if this isn’t too much D.C. monkey bidness for you to be involved in, check out Angel and the Ape.